oeg-upm/fair_ontologies/README.md

 Authors: Daniel Garijo and María Poveda, with contributions from Jacobo Mata.

-FOOPS! is an application for validating whether a vocabulary (OWL or SKOS) conforms with the FAIR data principles.
+FOOPS! is an application for assessing whether a vocabulary (OWL or SKOS) conforms with the FAIR data principles.

 Our [ISWC 2021 demo paper](html_client/assets/iswc_2021_demo.pdf) (**best demo award**) provides an overview of the FOOPS! service.
 Please cite our work as follows:
 ```